Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Results and Discussion

-Non-radiative decay on the excited state essentially involves fluctuations or distortions along vibrational modes that lead to the CoIn and subsequently, decay to the ground state.
-Previous studies\cite{Pinotsi2016,Sijo_2019,Grisanti2020,Stephens2021,miron2023} have shown that proton transfer (PT), carbonyl stretching, and deplanarization of the amide group act as critical modes in modulating the ES lifetimes of peptide chains, amyloid-like peptides, and glutamine crystals.
-Constraining these modes raises the energy barrier to the conical intersection, prolonging the ES lifetime.
+To understand why the LLS crystal exhibits particularly weak fluorescence, we analyzed the vibrational modes that funnel the system to the CoIn and, subsequently, enable decay to the ground state.
+Previous studies\cite{Pinotsi2016,Sijo_2019,Grisanti2020,Stephens2021,miron2023} have identified proton transfer, carbonyl stretching, and deplanarization of the amide group as key modes governing the ES lifetimes of peptide chains, amyloid-like peptides, and glutamine crystals.
+Constraining these modes raises the energy barrier to the CoIn, thereby prolonging the ES lifetime.
 More recently, Banerjee and co-workers\cite{Banerjee_2025} linked the weaker fluorescence of cysteine crystals grown in H$_2$O, as opposed to D$_2$O, to activation of C$_\alpha$N and SH stretching modes.

-Guided by the n $\rightarrow \pi^*$ character of LLS (Fig. \ref{fig:Fig4}f), we first focused on vibrational modes involving the C-terminus, as shown in Figs. \ref{fig:SI_10}-\ref{fig:SI_11} for the two QM Lys monomers.
-We then investigated the coordinates associated with the various HBs present in the system (Fig. \ref{fig:SI_12} in the SI).
-From this combined set of vibrational modes, a small number of coordinates, shown in Fig. \ref{fig:Fig5}, emerge as the dominant funnels to the CoIn.
+Guided by the n $\rightarrow \pi^*$ character of LLS (Fig. \ref{fig:Fig6}c), we first focused on vibrational modes involving the C-terminus (Figs. \ref{fig:SI_12}-\ref{fig:SI_13} for the two QM Lys monomers).
+We then analyzed coordinates associated with the system hydrogen bonding network (Fig. \ref{fig:SI_14}).
+From this combined set, a few modes emerge as the dominant funnels to the CoIn, as shown in Fig. \ref{fig:Fig7}.

-The collective motion driving non-radiative decay in LLS (Fig. \ref{fig:Fig5}a) can be decomposed into two main contributions: (i) stretching of the CO bond coupled with deplanarization of the C$_\alpha$CO$_2$ group, and (ii) PT coordinates involving the NH or OH groups of Lys and the sulfate oxygen.
-As shown in Fig. \ref{fig:Fig5}b, the CO bond elongates in S$_1$ (orange distribution), increases further at the CoIn (dashed line), and contracts upon relaxation to S$_0$ (blue distribution).
-A similar trend is observed for the second CO bond of the carboxylate group (Fig. \ref{fig:SI_11}c).
-This distortion is concerted with deplanarization of the amide group in S$_1$, followed by replanarization after decay (Fig. \ref{fig:SI_11}d).
+The collective motion driving non-radiative decay in LLS (Fig. \ref{fig:Fig7}a) can be decomposed into two main contributions: (i) stretching of the CO bond coupled with deplanarization of the C$_\alpha$CO$_2$ group, and (ii) PT coordinates involving NH or OH groups of Lys and sulfate oxygens.
+As shown in Fig. \ref{fig:Fig7}b, the CO bond elongates in S$_1$ (orange distribution), increases further at the CoIn (dashed line), and contracts upon relaxation to S$_0$ (blue distribution).
+A similar trend is observed for the second CO bond of the carboxylate group (Fig. \ref{fig:SI_13}c).
+This distortion is concerted with amide deplanarization in S$_1$, followed by replanarization after decay (Fig. \ref{fig:SI_13}d).
 These features are consistent with previously reported ES dynamics in non-emissive amino acid crystals, such as \textup{\textsmaller{L}}-glutamine\cite{miron2023}.